 The Ando Cherry/Nanking Cherry tree is also a very common fruit to be used in meads or wines and allows you to experiment with a variety of recipes every summer.

 Birds absolutely love to snack on these tart fruits as well, so if you have extra fruit, you can leave them to the birds to devour with ease.
 Dwarf Cherry trees are loved by various animals as a steady habitat as well, so if you don’t want wildlife in your tree, you will need to thin out dead branches.

 What is the History of Nanking Cherries?

 Nanking Cherry trees are originally from Asia, and they go by a ton of different names.
 Nanking Cherry trees are also referred to as bush cherries, Manchu cherry, mountain cherry, and even dwarf cherries.

 The Nanking Cherry shrub was first introduced into the country in the late 1800s which came from China and had been growing strong ever since.

 How to Grow Nanking Cherries?

 Unlike many cherries you see growing, Nanking Cherries are ornamental shrubs that can be used in various ways in your landscape.
 Many people love to utilize Nanking Cherrys in their landscape as a natural barrier or even a wind guard.

 Nanking Cherries are wonderful to plant multiple together to create a solid hedge that will act as privacy while also providing you stunning colors in the spring and fruit in the summer.
 When deciding on site selection for your bush cherries, you will want to place them at least 5 feet apart to ensure they grow together well.

-Another reason that you will need multiple bush cherry shrubs is that they need more than one to pollinate with Nanking Cherry trees are not self-fertile and therefore will need a pollinator in order for them to produce fruit for you and your family to harvest by cross-pollination.
+Another reason that you will need multiple bush cherry shrubs is for pollination.
+Nanking Cherry trees are not self-fertile and therefore will need a pollinator in order for them to produce fruit for you and your family to harvest by cross-pollination.
 This chart shows some cross-pollination options for the Nanking Cherry.
 Make sure you know how to attract bees to get the best pollination results.